Big Turbo Upgrade - The Ultimate Focus ST Mod

 Choosing the Turbo

 Okay, let's get to the good stuff.
 There are MANY options.
-I'll break down the most popular ones and the ones I think make the most sense for the ST. I'll also share some differences in the options for these turbos, mainly turbine housing sizes.
+I'll break down the most popular Turbos and the ones I think make the most sense for the ST. I'll also share some differences in the options for these turbos, mainly turbine housing sizes.

 ATP Turbo